 One of the main objectives of the Volunteer Lake Monitoring Program is to establish long-term data on Indiana lakes to assess trends in water quality.
-Each year volunteers receive a graph of all the measurements taken over the previous 10 years.
-A computer software program is used to fit a trend-line to the points.
-This trend line gives information on how the lake has changed over time.
+Each year volunteers receive a graph of all the measurements taken over the previous 10 years with trend analysis.
 The graph is displayed with the lake surface at the top and increasing depth down the vertical axis.
 A line that appears to be horizontal indicates that transparency has not changed much throughout the sampling period (Figure 13a).
 An upward sloping line indicates decreasing transparency, and a downward sloping line indicates increasing transparency (Figures 13b and c).

 Caution should be used when analyzing these trend data because they have not been normalized.
 As a result, trend lines might not be indicative of a true trend in the condition of the lake.
-Factors potentially causing the trend line not to reflect a true trend include the number of samples taken during a sampling season, the distribution of samples, and the time period within the season that the samples were taken.
-For example, average transparency will be overstated if a majority of samples are taken during periods typically having elevated transparency, e.g. early spring or late fall, and if samples are not taken during July and August, when transparency is usually low (Figure 14).
-Conversely if the majority of samples were taken during July and August and none were taken during the spring and fall, average annual transparency will be underestimated.
+Factors potentially causing the trend line not to reflect a true trend include the number of samples taken during a sampling season, the distribution of samples, and the time within the season that the samples were taken.
+For example, average transparency will be overstated if most samples are taken during periods typically having elevated transparency, e.g. early spring or late fall, and if samples are not taken during July and August, when transparency is usually low (Figure 14).
+Conversely if most samples were taken during July and August and none were taken during the spring and fall, average annual transparency will be underestimated.

 Variation in sample timing among years can also affect data trends.
-If samples were taken during the spring and fall early in the program, and then taken primarily in July and August in more recent years, it would appear that transparency was decreasing when that may not be the case.
+If samples were taken during the spring and fall early in the program and primarily in July and August in more recent years, it would appear transparency was decreasing when that may not be the case.
 The reverse of that sampling pattern would make it appear that transparency is improving when that also may not be accurate.